Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVMDataDisk.md

 ### -VirtualMachineScaleSetVM
 Specifies the local virtual machine scale set VM object to which to add a data disk.
-You can use the **Get-AzureRmVmssVM** cmdlet to obtain a virtual machine scale set VM object.
+You can use the **Get-AzVmssVM** cmdlet to obtain a virtual machine scale set VM object.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSetVM